Lease or Buy: The Best Choice for Your Business

 Which Is Right for You?

-Buying might make sense if you have a very low print volume (under 500 pages per month), you strongly prefer to own assets outright, you have capital budget available and no need to preserve cash flow, or you only need a basic desktop printer rather than a multifunction device.
+Buying might make sense if you have a very low print volume (under 500 pages per month).
+It could also be suitable if you strongly prefer to own assets outright, have capital budget available, and no need to preserve cash flow.
+Alternatively, you might only need a basic desktop printer rather than a multifunction device.

 How XOS Can Help

-XOS offers flexible photocopier leasing from 12 to 60 months alongside a comprehensive cost per print service agreement covering toner, parts, maintenance and engineer visits.
+XOS offers flexible photocopier leasing from 12 to 60 months.
+We also provide a comprehensive cost-per-print service agreement covering toner, parts, maintenance, and engineer visits.
 Whether you choose to lease or buy from us, we can provide a service agreement that keeps your devices running and your costs predictable.

 Not sure which option is right for you?
-Contact us for a free audit and we will show you exactly what you are spending now and how much you could save.
+Contact us for a free audit.
+We will show you exactly what you are spending now and how much you could save.

 Comments